+This article describes how to repair a broken motherboard keyboard clip on a laptop.
 Last week, a customer brought me a laptop on which the retainer clip for the keyboard connector had broken off.
-This problem is the fear of many of us who work on laptops because this clip is soldered to the motherboard and is not really replaceable, breaking it off means you’re buying a new motherboard.
+This problem is the fear of many of us who work on laptops because this clip is soldered to the motherboard and is not really replaceable in any practical sense – if you break it off while repairing a customer’s computer, you’re probably going to have to get a new motherboard.
 Until now!
-Using a hot glue gun and some materials I had around I was able to fix this problem in a way that I believe is permanent.
+Using a hot glue gun and some materials I had around, I was able to fix this problem in a way that I believe is permanent.

 Now, insert the keyboard tab into the socket fully, making sure that the it is seated straight and fully into the slot, wiggle it around until it’s in place, it should fit snuggly with no right/left wobble.
+Most keyboard tabs have tiny stubs on the left and right side about 0.25cm from the front edge, these stubs sit in tiny notches on the receiving clip on the motherboard.
 Once you have the tab securely in place, slide your plastic shim in the slot above the inserted tab.
-At this point, you want to made sure you are curling the keyboard tab in such a way that it puts constant, even, hard pressure forward on the inserted tab so that it doesn’t wobble or come out of place.
+At this point, you want to make sure you are curling the keyboard tab in such a way that it puts constant, even, hard pressure forward on the inserted tab so that it doesn’t wobble or come out of place.

 Next, holding the tab securely in place in the socket, manipulate the rest of the tab so that it sits flat against the motherboard for another 1/4in or 8mm past the end of your shim.
 Holding everything steady, drop a small bit of hot glue onto the edge of the tab that extends from your shim, if you can catch a bit of the shim, that’s great.
 Do this on both the left and right of the tab.